FlorianS4/Project-2-Memory-Game-JS/README.md

 ## Fixed Bugs
 - Pictures in Memory Game would't turn over.

-    * Had to renamed paramaters so it would work again.
+    * Had to rename parameters so it would work again.

 - Wanted to save score, without a database, as I couldn't find anything in Code Institute Diploma, however the score would disappear after refreshing the Page.

-    * Had to use local storage, so the move count would be safed.
+    * Had to use local storage, so the move count would be saved through learning about it in the the credits mentioned videos.

 - Timer wouldn't stop after completing memory game.